Table of Contents

 Bhaskar’s family was well to do, but he used to live separately from his family because of his work and this was more or less a bachelor’s room.
 Moreover, he wanted to be independent and had refused any help offered by his father.

-This made me feel proud of him always.
-He understood my situation well and was there to help me.
+This always made me proud.
+He understood my situation well and was always there to help me.
 He was really trying to make our arranged marriage work.
+My wonderful journey of how I found true love in an arranged marriage is all thanks to him.

 He used to get up early in the morning and fetch water.
-In this adverse situation we both were happy, because we both grew up eventually.
 He understood that I was afraid of darkness and came home before the evening power cuts so that during that time we could sit together to have our tea and chat about our day.
+In the face of all this hardship, we both grew happy, because we both grew up eventually.

 Then, we used to make dinner together, although we both lacked culinary skills or go for night outs.
 On the weekends we used to make plans to visit the nearby spots, bikes rides and spend long evenings sitting near the Brahmaputra and relishing the fact that we were married now and making plans where we would be after 10 years.

-Soon the romance in arranged marriage could be felt, and I realised I was beginning to make a special bond with him.
+Soon the romance in arranged marriage could be felt, and I realized I was beginning to create a special bond with him.

 We grew into friendship

-Somehow, beside being a couple we became more of friends who started understanding each other.
-Slowly, Bhaskar got his promotions and we rented a one-BHK room after a year.
+Somehow, besides being a couple, we also became friends who started understanding each other.
+Slowly, Bhaskar got his promotions and we rented a one-BHK apartment after a year.
 Things changed.
-We acquired the comforts and aims which we both dreamt of and I began to trust that Bhaskar can do anything for me and our family.
+We acquired the comforts and aims which we both dreamt of and I began to trust that Bhaskar would do anything for me and our family.

 Related Reading: Love Takes Its Time